environment-safe/file/README.md

 const file = new File(Path.join(Path.location('home'), 'baz.info'));
 ```

-You can load a file relative to the a relative directory, for example `package.json` in `../node_modules/dep`:
+You can load a file relative to the web root, for example `package.json` in `../node_modules/dep`:
 ```javascript
 const file = new File('../node_modules/dep/package.json'));
 ```